acumos/system-integration/AIO/README.md

 1. So that the default portal domain name "acumos" will resolve on your workstation (from which you will access the portal via your browser), add the following line to your workstation's hosts file:
    * "\<ip address of your AIO host\> acumos"

+1. You should now be able to browse to [https://acumos](https://acumos), and
+   * login as the created admin user (see "ACUMOS_ADMIN_PASSWORD" for the password, in the file acumos-env.sh in the folder where you ran oneclick_deploy.sh)
+   * register new user accounts, etc
-1. You should now be able to browse to [https://acumos](https://acumos) and create a new account as an Acumos user.
-If you get a browser warning, just accept the self-signed cert and proceed.
+   * If you get a browser warning, just accept the self-signed cert and proceed.
+Note: use of the Chrome browser is recommended, as it puts fewer roadblocks to accessing sites with self-signed certs.

-### Stopping, restarting, re-installing
+## Stopping, restarting, re-installing

 You can stop all the Acumos components (e.g. to suspend/shutdown your host) without losing their databases via the command:
 * sudo bash docker-compose.sh stop